All Episodes

 James Comey, oh, really?

-Well, he has his own issues like stealing government documents, you know, presidential memos he took home, including classified documents.
+Well, he has his own issues, like stealing government documents, you know, presidential memos he took home, including classified documents.

-Potentially lying to Congress that he made the decision to clear Clinton after she was interviewed, when in fact we had the exoneration being written by Peter Struck and supposedly with his input in May.
+Potentially lying to Congress that he made the decision to clear Clinton after she was interviewed, when in fact we had the exoneration being written by Peter Strzok and supposedly with his input in May.

 The Grassley Graham memo letter indicates they believe Comey's answers about the dossier were inconsistent with documents obtained by the Judiciary Committee.

-You know, he should be looked at for obstruction of justice, theft of government property or records, the espionage act himself, knowingly removing classified documents with the intent to retain them.
+You know, he should be looked at for obstruction of justice, theft of government property or records, the Espionage Act himself, knowingly removing classified documents with the intent to retain them.

-And by the way, how does he sign a Pfizer warrant as being true to the best of his ability in October of 2016?
+And by the way, how does he sign a FISA warrant as being true to the best of his ability in October of 2016, then go to Trump Tower and speak to then President-elect Trump and say that it's not verified, but it's salacious.

 Well, was it not?